rnyaaa/digraph/README.md

 # digraph
-A neat processing digraph generator that can generate node travellers and a dijkstra algorythm
+A neat processing digraph generator that can generate node travellers and a dijkstra algorithm